 There is no law here except by tribal custom.
 Within any clan, the chieftain rules supreme.

 Mandalar are ferocious warriors and each clan is able to muster a horde of bloodthirsty warriors very quickly.
 Each clan is led by the strongest male and this warrior leads his followers into war.

 The mandalar have no magic, wizards or priests.
+They are unable to learn magic or cast spells.
 They fight with spear and club, fang and claw.
 In addition, the mandalar have no metalcraft skills.
 Their own weapons are stone and wood.
 They do use a type of great bow which is quite effective.
 Their armor is hide and leather.
 Any metal weapons or armor that a mandalar might possess was likely taken from a slain prisoner or a captured slave.

 The only thing worse than fighting the mandalar is fighting them on holy ground.
 Battles that take place in or near Kithdari ruins drive the mandalar into a frenzied berzerker rage that borders on madness.
 Mandalar fighting in this frenzied state become mindless animals.
 They cannot be subdued or captured.
 They feel no pain and push themselves beyond endurance.
 Several mandalar fighting in such a battle rage have slain all enemies only to drop dead themselves the next moment.

 There is no currency here.
 The mandalar are primitive and have not mastered the minted coin.
 Clans and individual family groups trade and barter for what they need.
 Any coins found in this region were likely captured with prisoners.
 Mandalar do recognize that other cultures value coins and so they are sometimes traded.
 Because of recent political warfare, the mandalar of the Border Clans do not trade with anyone.

 Internally, individual clans specialize in different crafts and trade their work with other clans.